-To be considered for re-entry, former students must provide a detailed written explanation of the conditions that caused the original withdrawal or termination and demonstrate how those conditions have been resolved so that they can successfully continue the program of study.
-Applicants reentering the program will be evaluated by an instructor and/or Program Director to assess retained skills.
+To be considered for re-entry, former students must provide a detailed written explanation to Dean of Education of the conditions that caused the original withdrawal or termination and demonstrate how those conditions have been resolved so that they can successfully continue the program of study.
+Applicants reentering the program will need to complete the full admissions process and will be evaluated by an instructor and/or Program Director to assess retained skills.
 Only one re-entry request will be considered and may be allowed.
+Final decision will be made by a Re-enrollment Committee consisting of Chief Operating Office, Dean of Education and Program Director.